hlynch/Biometry2020/docs/Week-3-lecture.md

 $$ Var[X] = \alpha\beta^2 $$

-The relationship between the Gamma sistribution and the Normal distribution is
+The relationship between the Gamma distribution and the Normal distribution is

 $$ \lim_{\alpha \to \infty} Gamma(\alpha,\beta) \to N(\alpha \beta,\alpha\beta^2) $$